lailalelouch/all-potatoes-doc/05_update_recipe/03_python_2_template.md

 The template for the update view couldn't be any simpler.
 Just go into the `create_recipe.html` template, copy everything there and paste it into `update_recipe.html`.
+I've given you the create page with some styling here.
+It's up to you if you want to keep this or the one you had in the create page.

 `recipes/templates/update_recipe.html`